nubisproject/nubis-builder/bin/README.md

 Nubis project this tool will consume project.json and ultimately build a series of AMIs relating to the project.

-## aws-sts-assume-role (experimental, under development)

-This script will get access credentials (access key, secret key, and token) from AWS's API for use during instance-store builds.

 ## nubis-librarian-puppet

 If ```${PROJECT_PATH}/nubis/Puppetfile``` exists the